billtubbs/SL4WT/README.md

    model type when trained on small samples of random training points

 Utility functions:
- - [yaml](yaml) - this directory contains a package by Martin Koch (2023) for reading and writing Yaml files
+ - [yaml](yaml) - contains a package by Martin Koch (2023) for reading and writing Yaml files
- - [RandPtsInLinearConstraints](RandPtsInLinearConstraints) - code by Cheng (2023) to generate random points in constrained space
+ - [RandPtsInLinearConstraints](RandPtsInLinearConstraints) - contains a function by Cheng (2023) to generate random points in constrained space
  - [data-utils](data-utils) - various data processing tools
  - [plot-utils](data-utils) - various plotting tools